Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Februari 2025 03.24.49 UTC
+- WIB: Selasa, 4 Februari 2025 04.21.36 UTC
-- WITA: Selasa, 4 Februari 2025 04.24.49 UTC
+- WITA: Selasa, 4 Februari 2025 05.21.36 UTC
-- WIT: Selasa, 4 Februari 2025 05.24.49 UTC
+- WIT: Selasa, 4 Februari 2025 06.21.36 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: friendship
+Kategori: motivational